What is employee experience?

-Employee engagement is a measure of someone’s connection to their work and how they think, feel and act towards helping their organisation meet its goals.
-These reviews are particularly useful at the retention stage of the employee lifecycle: they indicate how involved and engaged established employees feel in their work.
+Employee engagement is a measure of someone’s connection to their work and how they think, feel, and act toward helping their organisation meet its goals.
+These reviews – typically conducted annually – are particularly useful at the retention stage of the employee lifecycle, as they indicate how involved and engaged established employees feel in their work.

-- Increased performance – Research shows that business unit-level engagement is predictive of future customer experience metrics, productivity, and financial performance1
+- Increased performance – Research shows that business unit-level engagement is predictive of future customer experience metrics, productivity, and financial performance

-- Increased revenue – According to Bain & Company, companies with highly engaged workers grew revenues 2.5x as much as those with low levels of engagement3
+- Increased revenue – According to Bain & Company, companies with highly engaged workers grew revenues 2.5x as much as those with low levels of engagement

-- A better customer experience – 70% of engaged employees indicate they have a good understanding of how to meet customer needs; only 17% of non-engaged employees say the same4
+- A better customer experience – 70% of engaged employees indicate they have a good understanding of how to meet customer needs; only 17% of non-engaged employees say the same

 Candidate reaction surveys

-These evaluate your company’s ad-to-hire process for new employees.
+Candidate reaction surveys evaluate your company’s ad-to-hire process for new employees.
 A good survey will capture the experiences of both successful and unsuccessful candidates, making everyone feel that they matter and their voices are heard, whatever the outcome.
-It’ll reveal the effectiveness of your reach with advertising and marketing, brand and recruitment processes.
-And treating unsuccessful candidates well enhances company reputation, by creating advocates who had a positive experience with you.
+It’ll reveal the effectiveness of your reach with advertising and marketing, brand, and recruitment processes.
+And treating unsuccessful candidates well enhances company reputation by creating advocates who had a positive experience with you.

-Onboarding introduces a new hire to their colleagues, their role, expectations and available resources, and embeds them into your company culture.
-It’s important to find out what your new hires think of their ‘ramp time’ by using onboarding surveys.
-Gather first impressions from day one, then regular surveys once new hires have had a chance to settle in and form their opinions.
-The onboarding experience sets the tone for the whole employee journey and it’s strongly linked with important employee experience and engagement KPIs.
+Onboarding introduces a new hire to their colleagues, their role, expectations, and available resources and embeds them into your company culture.
+It’s important to find out what your new hires think of their “ramp time” by using onboarding surveys.
+Gather first impressions from day one, then regularly perform surveys once new hires have had a chance to settle in and form their opinions.
+The onboarding experience sets the tone for the whole employee journey, and it’s strongly linked with important employee experience and engagement KPIs.

 Training feedback surveys

 Training sessions are crucial to a successful onboarding process, but they’re also important milestones during the development and retention stages.
-Gathering data after every training event during the lifecycle will map an individual’s growth, and highlight where the organisation could enhance learning and development more efficiently.
+Gathering data before and after every training event during the lifecycle will map an individual’s growth and highlight where the organisation could enhance learning and development more efficiently.

-More regular reviews – pulse surveys every three to six months – and ‘performance conversations’ with managers are becoming the new normal.
-Specific metrics could be included in performance review feedback, or the focus could be on developing ‘soft skills’ like how an employee interacts with colleagues.
+More regular reviews – pulse surveys every three to six months – and “performance management conversations” with managers are becoming the new normal.
+Specific metrics could be included in performance review feedback, or the focus could be on developing “soft skills” like how an employee interacts with colleagues.

 Manager and employee performance reviews can reveal only part of the picture of how an employee functions in your organisation.
-360 reviews include appraisals by a senior, a junior and a peer, as well as a self-assessment.
+Also known as multi-rater feedback assessments, 360 reviews include appraisals by a senior, a junior, and a peer, as well as a self-assessment.
 Because they’re anonymous, 360 reviewers are more likely to say what they really think.
-That said, they are best used only for team development, not to rate and reward individual performance.
+That said, they are best used only for team and professional development, not to rate and reward individual performance.

 You’ll probably get your most honest feedback at the exit interview.
 It’s an ideal opportunity to ask those questions that your organisation most needs answers to, particularly where staff turnover is high.
 You’ll be able to understand your attrition rate better when you can link exit surveys with your other lifecycle surveys such as 360 reviews and employee engagement.